Select condition you are interested in:

 Wound Healing: VOTRIENT may impair wound healing.
 Interruption of therapy is recommended in patients undergoing surgical procedures.
 Treatment with VOTRIENT should be stopped at least 7 days prior to scheduled surgery.
 VOTRIENT should be discontinued in patients with wound dehiscence.

 Hypothyroidism: Hypothyroidism was reported in 7% (19/290) of patients treated with VOTRIENT in the randomized RCC trial and in 5% (11/240) of patients treated with VOTRIENT in the randomized STS trial.
 No patients on the placebo arm of either trial had hypothyroidism.
 Monitoring of thyroid function tests is recommended.

 Proteinuria: In the randomized RCC trial, proteinuria was reported as an adverse reaction in 9% (27/290) of patients receiving VOTRIENT, leading to discontinuation of treatment in 2 patients.
-There were no reports of proteinuria in patients receiving placebo.
+No reports of proteinuria were reported in patients receiving placebo.
 In the randomized STS trial, proteinuria was reported as an adverse reaction in 1% (2/240) of patients, and nephrotic syndrome was reported in 1 patient treated with VOTRIENT compared to none in patients receiving placebo.
 Treatment was withdrawn in the patient with nephrotic syndrome.
 Monitor urine protein at baseline and periodically as clinically indicated.
 Interrupt treatment for 24-hour urine protein ≥3 grams, and discontinue for repeat episodes despite dose reductions.